uptech/engineering/content/docs/process/project-planning/index.md

 ## Upfront Planning?

 I thought Uptech Studio did Agile.
 We do!
 Nothing in Agile says that you shouldn't do up front planning.
 Agile is all about iterating and getting feedback throughout the process and adjusting to that feedback.
 But nothing in it says you shouldn't think about how you would build or implement something.
-Our experience over the years has enformed our opinion that doing a small amount of up front planning like this is often a game changer in terms of the success of a project.
+Our experience over the years has informed our opinion that doing a small amount of up front planning like this is often a game changer in terms of the success of a project.